geryb-bg/webusb/talk.md

 All of these bits need to be connected, one way for them to all be connected is via USB to the main computer running Windows.
 This means that we have some sort of Windows desktop application running and connecting to a number of different APIs in order to integrate with the different peripherals and allow the cashier to do their job quickly and efficiently.
 It works, there are no problems and the developer who created it is probably really happy with it.

 But technology moves fast, and everyone, including the neighbourhood road house, needs to keep up.
-So when the owner of the fast food place decides that it is time to upgrade from Windows computers to Android tablets what happens?
-Well, the only option is to rewrite the entire system for Android...
+So when the owner of the fast food place decides that it is time to upgrade from Windows computers to Android tablets, for what ever reason.
+Maybe because they are cheaper or faster or more reliable.
+What happens then?
+Well, the only option is to rewrite the entire system for Android, right?
+But what if a few years down the line these android tablets become iPads.
+What then?
+Rewrite again, right?

+Because we are using non-standard USB devices, and these devices require the hardware manufacturers to create SDKs that allow us to write native applications for them, we have no other option but to rewrite every time we have to change platforms.

-Or is it...
+Or do we...

 JavaScript: A New Hope...